 Related questions & answers

-LinkedIn change video thumbnail after posting
+LinkedIn changed video thumbnail after posting

 To change the thumbnail of a LinkedIn video after posting it, go to the post containing the video and click on the three dots in the upper-right corner.
 From the drop-down menu, select “Edit post” and then click on the video thumbnail.
 You will then be prompted to upload a new image or select a frame from the video to use as the thumbnail.
 Once you have made your selection, click “Save” and your new thumbnail will be applied to the video.